ShubhJoshi-557/Stonks-Bot/README.md

 - Stonks bot is a Discord Bot for all the Stock Market/Crypto Enthusiasts and Day Traders.🤑
 - It provides Up-To-Date prices of all the major stocks enlisted globally and all the major Cryptocurrencies.💸
 - Apart from that it also gives a timeseries plot of the stock/crypto price for the given duration of time.📈
+- This Bot is Verified by Top.gg, check it out --> https://top.gg/bot/891609826088603709
-- Invite This Bot To Your Server --> https://shubhjoshi-557.github.io/Stonks-Bot-Website/
+- Invite This Bot Directly from the website --> https://shubhjoshi-557.github.io/Stonks-Bot-Website/
 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## How To Use
 - The Syntax of the bot commands is as follows: